-- · sharing development and commercialization costs of the next-generation PicoP technology based on direct green lasers with our development partners; - limiting our future investment into advancement of the current-generation PicoP technology based on synthetic green lasers; - moving future product development to original design manufacturers; - lowering our working capital requirements through a recently completed restructuring of inventory cycles with major suppliers; - reducing our operating costs through a 20% workforce reduction completed in January 2011, in addition to other measures.
+- sharing development and commercialization costs of the next-generation PicoP technology based on direct green lasers with our development partners; - · limiting our future investment into advancement of the current-generation PicoP technology based on synthetic green lasers; - moving future product development to original design manufacturers; - · lowering our working capital requirements through a recently completed restructuring of inventory cycles with major suppliers; and - reducing our operating costs through a 20% workforce reduction completed in January 2011, in addition to other measures.

-Based on our current operating plan, we anticipate that we have sufficient cash and cash equivalents to fund our operations through August 2011.
+Based on our current operating plan, we anticipate that we have sufficient cash and cash equivalents to fund our operations through October 2011.
 We will require additional cash to fund our operating plan past that time.
-We are introducing new products into an emerging market which creates significant uncertainty about our ability to accurately project revenue, costs and cash flows.
+We are introducing new products into an emerging market, which creates significant uncertainty about our ability to accurately project revenue, costs and cash flows.
 If the level of sales anticipated by our financial plan is not achieved or our working capital requirements are higher than planned, we will need to raise additional cash sooner or take actions to reduce operating expenses.
 We plan to obtain additional cash through the issuance of equity or debt securities.
 There can be no assurance that additional cash will be available or that, if available, it will be available on terms acceptable to us on a timely basis.
 If adequate funds are not available on a timely basis, we intend to consider limiting our operations substantially to extend our funds as we pursue other financing opportunities and business relationships.
 This limitation of operations could include reducing our planned investment in working capital to fund revenue growth and delaying development projects resulting in reductions in staff, operating costs, capital expenditures and investment in research and development.

-In August 2010, we entered into a committed equity financing facility with Azimuth Opportunity, Ltd. In March 2011, we raised \$3.1 million through the sale of approximately 2.5 million shares of our common stock under this facility.
-As of March 31, 2011 we have the lesser of approximately \$34.5 million or 2.6 million shares of common stock remaining available under the facility.
-In May 2011, we entered into an additional committed equity financing facility with Azimuth Opportunity, Ltd., under which we may sell to Azimuth up to the lesser of \$40.0 million or 21,018,043 of our shares of common stock over a 24-month term, which began on May 4, 2011.
-However, we may not be able to sell shares under either facility in the amounts desired or at all.
+In August 2010, we entered into a committed equity financing facility with Azimuth Opportunity, Ltd. ("Azimuth").
+During 2011 we completed two draws from this facility and raised a total of \$5.6 million before placement agent and other issuance costs from the sale of approximately 4.5 million shares of our common stock.
+In July 2011, we cancelled this facility.

+In May 2011, we entered into a new committed equity financing facility with Azimuth, under which we may sell to Azimuth up to the lesser of \$40.0 million or 21,018,431 of our shares of common stock over a 24-month term, which began on July 8, 2011.
+However, we may not be able to sell shares under either facility in the amounts desired or at all

-We received a report from our independent public accounting firm regarding the consolidated financial statements for the year ended December 31, 2010 that includes an explanatory paragraph expressing substantial doubt about our ability to continue as a going concern.
+We have received a report from our independent public accounting firm regarding the consolidated financial statements for the year ended December 31, 2010 that includes an explanatory paragraph expressing substantial doubt about our ability to continue as a going concern.
 Our consolidated financial statements have been prepared on a going concern basis.

-Cash used in operating activities totaled \$8.1 million during the three months ended March 31, 2011, compared to \$9.6 million during the same period in 2010.
-During the three months ended March 31, 2011, the decrease in net cash used in operating activities was primarily driven by lower inventory purchases for commercialization of PicoP-based products.
+Cash used in operating activities totaled \$15.5 million during the six months ended June 30, 2011, compared to \$22.3 million during the same period in 2010.
+During the six months ended June 30, 2011, the decrease in net cash used in operating activities was primarily driven by lower inventory purchases for commercialization of PicoP-based products as well as savings resulting from steps taken to lower our 2011 cash use as described above.

-We had the following material gains and charges, and changes in assets and liabilities during the three months ended March 31, 2011:
+We had the following material gains and charges, and charges in assets and liabilities during the six months ended June 30, 2011: